-This class is taught by an established choreographer and filmmaker and focuses on creating movement specifically for film and television.
-Students will gain hands-on experience in the intricacies of how the camera changes the way movement is viewed and how to use the camera to enhance the scope and effectiveness of movement.
-Students will compare choreographic pieces from film and television history and will learn to more effectively capture different angles and aspects of movement.
-Prerequisites: None
+This class focuses on the relationship between a lens and choreography, from the viewpoints of both the performer and the cinematographer.
+Students will gain hands-on experience in the intricacies of how the camera changes the way movement is viewed and learn how to use the camera to enhance the scope and effectiveness of movement.
+Students will also compare choreographic pieces from film and television history and will learn to more effectively capture different angles and aspects of movement.
+Prerequisites: None.

-CDN 470 | Choreography Showcase [1 credit]
+CDN 470 | Choreography Showcase [2 credits]

-Students in this course are led through the component of creating and setting their own choreography.
+Students in this course are led through the process of creating and setting their own choreography.
 Focus is put on storytelling, innovative movement, and utilizing the specific talents of dancers to the best of their ability.
 Students' choreography pieces will be cultivated and performed in a live production as part of a year-end showcase.
-Prerequisites: CDN 257 or Assessment/Departmental Approval
+Prerequisites: CDN 257 or Departmental Approval.